Tips to get the perfect results every time.

 There are many recipes online, some are really complicated and time-consuming, requiring days to dry out the skin, others simply say you must score and salt the skin, put it in the oven and that’s all.
 I tried so many different methods but the results were inconsistent.
 But now after about six months of trial and error I can say I’ve figured it out.
 So here are some tips that might help you make your own pork rinds.

 I’ve discovered this is the most important part of the process.
-First you want to lay the skin flat and skin side up on a plate or tray in the fridge uncovered for about 6-12 hours before cooking.
+First lay the skin flat and skin side up on a plate or tray in the fridge uncovered for about 6-12 hours before cooking.
 Up to 24 hours is fine, but any longer than that and it tends to get too dry.
+Basically you just don’t want it too moist.
 I used to just pull the skin out of the bag and into the oven, the results were often rubbery.
 Skip this stage and there’s no real way to save it later in the process.